Zakharii-Husar/asm_server/readme.md

 - The registers **%rbx, %rsp, %rbp, %r12, %r13, %r14, %r15** are non-volatile or callee-saved.
 You should expect them to be preserved across function calls.

 - By doing my own researches to find which registers are clobbered by syscalls, I it's a controversial topic, but to the best of my knowledge a syscall might clobber **%rax, %rcx, %r11** and obviously whichever registers are used as parameters.
 So sometimes I used registers like **%r8** or **%r9** to preserve values across syscalls (might be wrong but didn't have any problems so far).

+### Calling Conventions

+- **%rdi, %rsi, %rdx, %rcx, %r8, %r9** are used as parameters (order is important).
+- **%rax,%rdx** are used as return values (order is important).
+- If number of parameters is more than 6, you should put them in stack, and pass the pointer to the stack in **%rdi**.
+- If number of return values is more than 2, you should put them in stack, and pass the pointer to the stack in **%rax**.

+### Callee-Saved Registers Used as Global Variables:

 The following **callee-saved registers** are used as global variables: